Northern Ireland Causeway Coast Guided Trail

 All our carefully-curated itineraries are designed by our experts.
 While we make every effort to adhere to the described itinerary, we may take alternative routes or adapt the running order for weather and/or operational reasons.

 Meet at the hotel reception at 1830 for a quick introduction to the holiday before dinner.
-If you’re in Belfast early, take time to visit the Titanic museum, it’s well worth it, and if you’ve the energy after dinner, take a stroll to the famous Crown Bar, and enjoy the craic.
+If you’re in Belfast early, take time to visit the Titanic museum (booking advisable), it’s well worth it, and if you’ve the energy after dinner, take a stroll to the famous Crown Bar, and enjoy the craic.

 Our local guide takes us on a discovery of the stories and histories of Belfast this morning, before we head north to the Causeway Coast, with time to explore the mystical “Dark Hedges” on the way.
 Time to relax at the hotel this afternoon, or join us for a walking tour of charming Ballycastle, our base for the rest of our holiday.

-This has to be one of the best walks in Northern Ireland, and leads from the clifftop ruins of Dunseverick Castle, to the geological wonder and world famous UNESCO site of Giant’s Causeway.
-Plenty of time to explore as our walk takes us through the towering basalt columns (the tallest is 12m high and there are approx. 40,000 of these impressive hexagonal columns in total).
-Our transport picks us up from here and takes us on to Dunluce Castle for a short visit, before we head back to Ballycastle.
+This has to be one of the best walks in Northern Ireland, and leads from the geological wonder and world famous UNESCO site of Giant’s Causeway to the clifftop ruins of Dunseverick Castle.
+There is plenty of time to explore as our walks take us through the towering basalt columns (the tallest is 12m high and there are approx. 40,000 of these impressive hexagonal columns in total).
+Our transport picks us up from Dunseverick Castle and takes us on to Dunluce Castle for a short visit, before we head back to Ballycastle.

-Please note – entrance to the visitor centre at Giant’s Causeway & Dunluce Castle has not been included in the price, as many of you will be entitled to free or reduced entrance fee if you have National Trust membership.
+Please note – entrance to the visitor centre at Giant’s Causeway has not been included in the price, as many of you will be entitled to free or reduced entrance fee if you have National Trust membership.
+Entrance to Dunluce Castle is not included.

 6.5 miles (10.5km) with 1,000 feet (300m) of ascent